How To Repot An Orchid With Air Roots

 Soaking the roots, both potted and aerial, will soften them up and allow you to more easily detach them from the pot.

-Then, using a dull flat instrument, such as a dull butter knife, work the roots gently away from the pot.
+Next, after the orchid pot has soaked for at least 10 minutes, you can start to pry off the roots.
+Using a dull flat instrument, such as a dull butter knife, gently work the roots away from the pot.
 By doing this, you may be able to avoid breaking the pot and be able to save it for future use.

 I have talked about how to repot your orchid and how to choose an orchid pot elsewhere, so check those articles out for more detailed information on these topics.